Stolas/Fizzled/README.md

                                       +---------------+

 # Fizzled
 Fizzled is a collection of fuzzing scripts.
-Which most of the time run but not find anything.
+Which most of the time run but not find anything (like all Fuzzing).
+Great to run while doing other research.

 ## Quick start
 1. Setup Envoirment / Edit settings.py
 2. ~~Run legion, this will fetch samples from the internet.~~
 3. ~~Run stalker, find unique attributes in the code.~~
-4. Run mutilator to create mutations.
+4. Run fizzled in automode.
-5. Run taskmaster.
+5. Wait...
-6. Read autopsy repotrs.
+6. Read autopsy reports.
 7. 0days!

 # mutilator.py
-Creates Charlie Miller style random files and stores them in the samples directory.
+Creates files using the configured strategy and stores them in the samples directory.

 # taskmaster.py
 Picks up a samples from the samples directory.